 The photo below is looking directly south from our starting location showing 17th Street intersecting with Independence Ave.
 On the center right of the photo you see the John Paul Jones Memorial and in the distance on the left side you see the Thomas Jefferson Memorial sitting on the far bank of the Tidal Basin.

 Look for me!
 I'll be wearing a hat, a backpack and my tour guide license around my neck.
 Don't worry; if you are there I'll find you!

 If traveling by Metro: I recommend taking the Metro to either the Federal Triangle or Smithsonian metro stations for a short walk to the start of the monumental stories tour.
 You can find the Metro website HERE.

 Parking: Public parking is limited near the National Mall.
-On Saturday and Sunday, free parking spaces can be found along Constitution Avenue, but they can fill up quickly.
 If at all possible, it really is easiest to use public transportation and the Metro system to get in and around Washington DC.
 Your hotel staff will know the most efficient metro routes into town.
 For more information regarding parking near the National Mall and DC click HERE.

 DC Circulator: The DC Circulator (hop on/hop off bus) has now added a new National Mall route connecting passengers to key attractions on and around the National Mall.
 Check out this new convenient route HERE.